TheWistarInstitute/wi-hpc/hello-wistar/README.md

 echo "Hello, World"
 ```

-Run this as above, using the command `sbatch 02.sh`.
+Run this as above, using the command `sbatch sub.sh`.

 This script adds two options for `sbatch`, one to set a job name for Slurm, the other to change the name of the output file.
 The `%j` interpolates the job's identifier into the output name- including the job ID in the output is helpful when diagnosing execution problems.